 Those interested in yearly exchange programs should contact the Office of Study Abroad for a list of institutions with which ODU currently administers exchange agreements.
 Current international students are also eligible to participate in the University's Study Abroad programs.

 Many international visitors join ODU as researchers and faculty on a J visa scholar program administered by the Department of State.
 Please direct application inquires to the office of International Student & Scholars Services.

 International students are eligible to defer their admission or application for up to one academic year.
 Requests beyond this allotted time will require the student to re-apply with transcripts and application fee.
-Students in F/J status must submit updated financial documents, and return all unused I-20 or DS-2019 forms to International Admissions.
+Students in F-1 or J-1 status must submit updated financial documents, and return all unused I-20 or DS-2019 forms to International Admissions.

 Undergraduate students must submit the Readmission from Suspension Application.
 Graduate students must secure readmission approval from their graduate program director.
 Once approved, submit the respective international application (no fee) to International Admissions.
-Students in F/J status must submit updated financial documents.
+Students in F-1 or J-1 status must submit updated financial documents.

 USCIS regulations state that principles in visa categories E, H, I, O, P & TN may attend classes that are casual or incidental to their status, and should not be degree seeking students.
 However, dependents of individuals in these visa categories may be degree seeking.
 Pending Permanent Residents must present their I-485 receipt or Green Card before enrollment; asylum seekers their asylum petition or approval notice.
 Old Dominion University cannot be responsible for tuition or fee refunds in the event of a negative immigration petition.